 Master of Arts

-To obtain a master’s degree in geography, students must complete either thirty semester hours of coursework, including eighteen hours of geography, six hours in a minor subject, and six hours in the thesis course; or thirty-six semester hours of coursework, including twenty-seven hours of geography, six hours in a minor subject, and three hours in the report course.
-A student who wishes to substitute courses in another field for geography courses must demonstrate that these substitutions are appropriate to his or her program of study and must have the consent of the graduate adviser and the supervising professor for the courses substituted.
-First-year master’s degree students must complete Geography 390K in the fall semester and Geography 390L in the spring semester, with a grade of at least B- in each course.
+To obtain a master’s degree in geography, students must complete either 30 semester hours of coursework, including 18 hours of geography, six hours in a minor subject, and six hours in the thesis course; or 36 semester hours of coursework, including 27 hours of geography, six hours in a minor subject, and three hours in the report course.
+Students who wish to substitute courses in another field for geography courses must demonstrate that these substitutions are appropriate to their program of study and must have the consent of the graduate adviser and the supervising professor for the courses substituted.
+First-year master’s degree students must complete Geography 390K in the fall semester and Geography 390L in the spring semester, with a grade of at least B in each course.
 All students must also demonstrate proficiency in a foreign language or in a quantitative or qualitative method.
 The student’s supervising committee and the graduate adviser oversee fulfillment of this requirement.

 Each student must also enroll in at least one organized course in geography during both the first and the second semester in the graduate program.
 These courses must be taught by different full-time faculty members within the department, as approved by the graduate adviser.
 Geography 390K, 390L, 397, and 398T may not be counted toward this requirement.
 Geography 397, Conference Course in Geography, may be counted only once toward the degree.
 By the middle of the second semester, the student should have chosen a supervising committee.

 When all course requirements and the language or methods requirement have been fulfilled, the student completes the degree by presenting independent research in the form of a thesis or report.